AhmedRaslan2022/payment-integration-handbook/README.md

 - Use the `payment_id` or `transaction_id` returned from session creation or webhook.
 - For **partial captures** (e.g., partial shipments or staged billing), specify the `amount` in the API call.
 - Log every capture attempt with timestamps for traceability.
 ---

+## ⚙️ Recommended Flow

+Below is the general session-based payment flow that most gateways follow:

+1. **User initiates payment**
+   → You create a payment session via API
+   → The user is redirected to the gateway’s checkout page.

+2. **User completes payment**
+   → The gateway redirects the user to one of the following URLs:
+   - `success_url`
+   - `failure_url`
+   - `cancel_url`

+3. **Webhook fires**
+   → The gateway sends a **server-to-server confirmation** to your registered webhook endpoint.
+   → The backend must:
+   - Respond **immediately** with `HTTP 200 OK`
+   - Validate the webhook signature (HMAC or secret key)
+   - Update the internal order state (e.g., Paid, Failed)

+4. **Reconciliation / Fallback Process**
+   → A scheduled background job (cron or queue worker) rechecks any orders still marked as “pending.”
+   → Calls the gateway’s **Payment Details Endpoint** to verify and correct their status if needed.

+---

  ## 🧠 Best Practices